Transfer Students

 The priority financial aid processing deadlines are as follows:

-To be considered an “on-time” financial aid applicant, all applicable aid applications, as well as any requested documentation, must be received and complete by the deadline above.
-We will continue to accept late applications and documentation after the priority date, however, we strongly encourage all applicants to submit their completed applications and documentation as soon as possible so we can determine your eligibility for other types of aid.
+To be considered an “on-time” financial aid applicant, all applicable aid applications listed above, as well as any requested documentation, must be received and complete by March 31.
+OSFA will continue to accept late applications and documentation after March 31.
+However, we strongly encourage all applicants to submit their completed applications and documentation as soon as possible so we can determine eligibility for other types of aid.

 Next Steps